Transvault has pioneered the migration market space and has produced a benchmark whereby all migration companies are measured.

 EMC Centera was one of the first conventional disk-based WORM (write once, read many) storage platforms.
-However, there has since been a abundance of advancements within storage technologies, and this is driving organisations to migrate away from Centera towards more functional and compatible storage platforms.
+However, there has since been a abundance of advancements within storage technologies, and this is driving organizations to migrate away from Centera towards more functional and compatible storage platforms.
 The secure data storage platform that Centera built its reputation on, is one of the many reasons Centera migrations are particularly challenging.
 Especially as your data is essentially ‘Locked-In’, and trying to get it out can be very time consuming and costly.

-Utilising our state-of-the-art EMC connector, Transvault Migrator overcomes these challenges by extracting directly from EMC Centera, and migrating the data securely and efficiently to your preferred new storage platform.
+Utilizing our state-of-the-art EMC connector, Transvault Migrator overcomes these challenges by extracting directly from EMC Centera, and migrating the data securely and efficiently to your preferred new storage platform.

 Using our direct EMC connector, ensures you get unbeatable speed and optimum migration performance.
 As well as, transactional transfers and full auditing of each and every item moved, ensure full chain-of-custody for your data throughout the migration process..